-(2) "Insufficient Recollection."
+2. "Insufficient recollection."
 Unlike the common law statements of the rule, the rule as adopted does not require an "exhausted" present recollection, but clearly states that the foundation is laid if it is demonstrated that the witness now has "insufficient recollection to enable him to testify fully and accurately."
 Nor is it required under the rule that there be a failed attempt to "refresh recollection" by reference to the document in question; however, the most effective method of demonstrating a lack of sufficient memory is to show that the document fails to "jog" the memory of the witness.

-2 Graham, Handbook of Federal Evidence (4th ed), § 803.5, p.429 Robinson, Longhofer, Ankers, Michigan Court Rules Practice: Evidence, § 803.5, p.121-122 See People v Jenkins, 450 Mich 249 (1995)
+7 Graham, Handbook of Federal Evidence (7th Ed), § 803.5 Michigan Court Rules Practice: Evidence, § 803.5 People v Chelmicki, 305 Mich App 58 (2014) See People v Jenkins, 450 Mich 249 (1995)

-(3) Prepared or Adopted When Fresh in the Memory, and Accurate.
+3. Prepared or adopted when fresh in the memory, and accurate.
 The witness need not have prepared the document in question, but may have "adopted it" when it was made.
 For example, a witness statement may be written or typed by a police officer, and then signed by the witness, who adopts it at that time.
 The witness must testify that the record was accurate when made or adopted; it is possible, in cases where the witness has forgotten completely the precise situation when the record was made for the witness to testify that he or she is "confident from the circumstances that he would not have written or adopted such description of the facts unless that description truly described his observations at the time."

-2 Graham, Handbook of Federal Evidence (4th ed), § 803.5, p.427 Robinson, Longhofer, Ankers, Michigan Court Rules Practice: Evidence, § 803.5, p.121-122 People v Clark, 106 Mich App 610 (1981) People v Williams, 117 Mich App 505 (1982) United States v Wimberly, 60 F3d 281 (CA 7, 1995)
+7 Graham, Handbook of Federal Evidence (7th Ed), § 803.5 Michigan Court Rules Practice: Evidence, § 803.5 People v Clark, 106 Mich App 610 (1981) People v Williams, 117 Mich App 505 (1982) United States v Wimberly, 60 F3d 281 (CA 7, 1995)

-(4) Personal Knowledge.
+4. Personal knowledge.
 The document must consist of otherwise admissible testimony; it is required that it be record of a matter about which the witness "once had knowledge"-that is, at the time of the preparation of the document.

-(5) Police Reports.
-Given the limitation of MRE 803(8), the Public Records exception, excluding, as to "matters observed pursuant to duty imposed by law as to which matters there was a duty to report," "in criminal cases matters observed by police officers and other law enforcement personnel, and subject to the limitations of MCL 257.624...." there is some concern as to whether the exception applies to police reports.
+5. Police reports.
+Given the limitation of MRE 803(8), the Public Records exception, excluding, as to "matters observed pursuant to duty imposed by law as to which matters there was a duty to report," "in criminal cases matters observed by police officers and other law enforcement personnel, and subject to the limitations of MCL 257.624....." there is some concern as to whether the exception applies to police reports.
 With regard to notes of witness statements, confessions, and the like, the exception should apply; with regard to PCR's and the like the exception may not apply.
-Note: an officer's notes of a defendant's confession, which the defendant does not sign is not the confession of the defendant, but the notes of the officer, which must be admitted via two hearsay exceptions: 1) past recollection recorded, and 2) admissions.
+Note: an officer's notes of a defendant's confession, which the defendant does not sign, are not the confession of the defendant, but the notes of the officer, which must be admitted via two hearsay exceptions: 1)past recollection recorded, and 2)admissions.
 Where the statement is signed, it is the statement of the defendant and admitted as an admission.